Double or Nothing (2022): Aftermath

 During the Double or Nothing weekend, MJF no-showed a fan fest.
 When management tried calling him, he did not answer his phone.
 This came after months of rumors about the backstage tension between MJF and AEW owner Tony Khan about MJF's contract and payment he felt he should have, as well as doing an interview with Ariel Helwani without telling management.
 On the following episode of Dynamite, MJF stated that he was not being respected by the fans and Khan.
 He eventually mentioned all the "ex-WWE" guys that he believes Khan treats better than him.
 The segment ended with MJF demanding to be fired by Khan, calling Khan a "fucking mark", his microphone being cut off, and the screen going black.
 The next day, MJF's profile was removed from AEW's website and his merchandise was pulled on AEW’s merchandise site.

 On the June 3 episode of Rampage, CM Punk announced that he was injured and required surgery.
 He initially wanted to relinquish the title; however, Tony Khan decided that an interim champion would be crowned until Punk's return.
-Punk will then face the interim champion to determine the undisputed champion.
+Punk would then face the interim champion to determine the undisputed champion.
 To determine the interim champion, AEW set up matches called the AEW Interim World Championship Eliminator Series that will culminate in a match at Forbidden Door on June 26, a co-promoted event between AEW and New Japan Pro-Wrestling (NJPW).
 The first two matches took place on the June 8 episode of Dynamite.
 A Casino Battle Royale opened the show, which Kyle O'Reilly won.
 Then O'Reilly faced the number one ranked singles competitor Jon Moxley in the main event of the episode, which Moxley won.
 The third match took place on June 12 at Dominion 6.12 in Osaka-jo Hall between Hiroshi Tanahashi and Hirooki Goto, which Tanahashi won.
 Moxley and Tanahashi competed in a match for the interim championship at Forbidden Door, in which Moxley won.